Corbec/COVID-Airline-Impact/README.md

 ## General Info
 This project is the capstone project for my Data Analysis course at the Nashville Software School.

+As a former airline pilot that worked for a company that permanently shut down because of the COVID outbreak, I was curious to see the extent of the impact was to the industry.

 ## Technologies
 This project is created with:
 * Python 3